Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Shock.md

 		- CMP
 		- TSH and FT4
 		- CRP, procalcitonin and blood cultures
+	- Pulmonary artery catheters
+		- Guidelines and scientific statements suggest using pulmonary artery catheters early in the treatment course for selected patients who do not have a response to initial therapy or in cases of diagnostic or therapeutic uncertainty, such as in mixed shock
 - Treatment options:
 	- Optimise MAP target
 		- Central arterial line (femoral or axillary) as opposed to radial artery